-- The engine room of the stadium is still the original one from 1952 and maintain the ice using 50 kilometers of coils, placed a few centimeters below the rink.
+- The engine room of the stadium is still the original one from 1952 and maintains the ice using 50 kilometers of coils, placed a few centimeters below the rink.

 Alexander Girardi Hall

-As mentioned earlier, the Alexander Girardi Hall hosts the relocated
+As mentioned earlier, the Alexander Girardi Hall hosts the two relocated Ampezzo's "Regole" Museum: The Ethnographic Museum "Regole d'Ampezzo" and the Paleontological Museum "Rinaldo Zardini".

-The main hall was named after Alexander Girardi, an Austrian tenor born in 1850 and emigrated to Graz from Cortina d'Ampezzo.
-He sang several parts that made him famous in the theaters of Vienna and Paris.
+The main hall was named after Alexander Girardi, an Austrian tenor born in 1850 to an Ampezzo father who emigrated to the town of Graz from Cortina d'Ampezzo.
+He performed several songs that made him famous in theaters in Vienna and Paris.
 He is buried in Vienna's central cemetery.

 Many big brands have a window in Cortina, so you'll surely find some shops along the Corso where you can stop.
-At the moment the most popular boutiques are those of Chiara Ferragni, very close to the "Ciasa de i Pùpe" and the Dior boutique, a pop-up store in collaboration with the historic Franz Kraler store.
+At the moment the most popular boutiques are those of the great Italian fashion brands, such as Dior boutique, a pop-up store in collaboration with the historic Franz Kraler store.
 In addition to clothing shops, Cortina is also famous for its art galleries.
 Walking through the center, it is not difficult to come across a work by De Chirico or Fontana exhibited in the window of some gallery.

-If you are looking for a place to have a drink or have fun, there are many alternatives: enoteca Baita Fraina, the Bar Sport and the Janbo are the most crowded places, but the aperitif at the Suite (under the bell tower) is probably the trendiest one.
+If you are looking for a place to have a drink or have fun, there are many alternatives: enoteca Baita Fraina, the Bar Sport and the Janbo are the most crowded places, but a cocktail before dinner at the Suite, under the bell tower, is probably the trendiest one.

-Hoping you liked the page on what to see in Corso Italia in Cortina, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on what to see in Corso Italia in Cortina.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.